-This course follow the Syracuse Florence Center schedule and is taught on our campus.
+This course follow the Syracuse Florence Center calendar and is taught on our campus.

 Restriction: SU students may not earn credit for both this course and PSC 388.